jamtur01/GoogleTranslate.spoon/README.md

 ## Installation

-1. Download the Translate.spoon and place it in your Hammerspoon Spoons directory (`~/.hammerspoon/Spoons/`).
+1. Download the Translate.spoon and place it in your Hammerspoon Spoons directory (`~/.hammerspoon/Spoons/` by default).
 2. Load the Spoon in your Hammerspoon configuration:

 ```lua